 The group, the Whitney Ten Dissenters was the idea of artist Ilya Bolotowsky.
-In a letter written to Louis Schanker, he related his ideas about the Whitney Museum and suggested that if Schanker had similar feelings, he should put together a group of like-minded artists, such as Adolph Gottlieb and others.
-Bolotowsky wrote that he chose him to select the group because of his wide circle of friends and respect in the art community.
+In a letter written to Lou Schanker, he related his ideas about the museum and suggested that if Lou had similar feelings, he should put together a group of like minded artists, such as Adolph Gottlieb and others.
+He chose Lou to select the group because of his wide circle of friends and respect in the art community.

-At Schanker's memorial in 1981, Bolotowsky spoke of these events and his admiration for Schanker's ability to get the best models in Paris for himself and the other struggling artists without ever paying because he was so good looking, kind and well liked by them.
+At Schanker's memorial in 1981, Bolotowsky spoke of these events and his admiration for Schanker's ability to get the best models in Paris for himself and the other struggling artists without every paying for them.